JoshCheek/ttt/Readme.md

 T(ic) T(ac) T(oe)
 =================

 TTT is a Tic Tac Toe lib, and two interfaces to play it.
-Check out the [video][video] showing it off.
+Check out the [video][video].

 Features